COVID19 Prevention Checklist Industry Guidance

 - Additional information about proper use of face coverings is available from the CDC (see: Use of Cloth Face Coverings to Help Slow the Spread of COVID-19).

 - The number of individuals that can gather in a shared space (e.g., an auditorium, lobby) must not exceed the limit established by the Governor’s Executive Order, currently set at 50 people indoors and 100 people outdoors.
 For the purposes of this guidance, the stage and audience space are separate shared spaces provided there are at least 14 feet between the stage and the closest audience member.

-- If an indoor space cannot accommodate the gathering limit without complying with the six-foot distancing requirement, occupancy must be limited to allow for such compliance.
+- If a space cannot accommodate the gathering limit without complying with the six-foot distancing requirement, occupancy must be limited to allow for such compliance.

 Cleaning and Disinfection